How Much Does a Concrete Driveway Cost in Cincinnati in 2026?

 Colored concrete (integral or stained): $13 to $18 per square foot.
 Pigment is mixed in or applied to the cured slab.

-Stamped concrete: $15 to $22 per square foot, in line with the mid-range decorative tier HomeGuide cites at $15 to $20 nationally.
+Stamped concrete: $15 to $22 per square foot.
 Patterns mimic stone, brick, slate, or wood.

 High-end custom decorative: $20 to $25+ per square foot for multi-pattern, multi-color, hand-detailed work.